o3de/sig-content/governance/SIG Content Creation Charter.md

 - Major goals that SIG seeks to generally achieve

 ## Scope
-- Design and mainatin generic editor framework including related system components
+- Design and maintain generic editor framework including related system components
 - Design and maintain undo/redo functionality
 - Design and maintain keybind and controller assignments, but not the underlying runtime or handler
 - Design and maintain timeline sequence editor that interfaces and allows record/playback of data changes for entities and components. (trackview)
-- Implement and mainatin localization framework for editor
+- Implement and maintain localization framework for editor
 - Design and maintain 2D runtime and edit time UI solution (Lyshine)
 - Design and maintain primitive 3D geometry creation and editing tool (whitebox)
 - Design and maintain generic node based editor and workflow system (graph canvas/ Script canvas)
 - Design and publish design and workflow templates, examples, and guidelines.
 - Design and maintain Animation editing tool (EmotionFX)
 - Design and maintain a LUA based script editor with collection of objects exposed to LUA for debugging.
-- maintain LUA language intergration
+- maintain LUA language integration
 - Maintain Prefab workflows
 - Maintain AZTools Framework
 - Maintain Qt for Python bindings

 - Design and maintain asset editor - Editing generic assets (lists of X / Y) vegetation, physics/etc - generic presentation layer for anything presented - sidecar serialization extra data
-- Design and mainatin a generic system to find, preview, and select referenceable assets usable to the editor.
+- Design and maintain a generic system to find, preview, and select referenceable assets usable to the editor.
 (Asset browser)

 - Design and implement Asset Processor reporting console tool
 - Design and implement installation and update tool